isabellaPhung/UCSC-CSE123-S25/doc/common/tests/test_wifi_report.md

 \noindent
 **Test Procedure**:
-Exact testing procedures can be found at \ref{cloud_procedure}.
+Exact testing procedures can be found at \ref{wifi_procedure}.
 Results are visually observed.

 \noindent
 **Test Results**: